 In episode 14 of Fresh Tracks, Jordana Jaffe shares her secrets to starting and growing a thriving and engaged Facebook group.
 Jordana explains how Facebook groups can be an awesome way to create a private and safe community for your tribe to share with each other and participate in a vulnerable way.
 Jordana compares Facebook groups to creating a virtual home where people are invited in (versus a traditional Facebook page everyone can see and join), and provides tips to create a space for support and collaboration among members.

-to over 2600 people in less than six months!
-Engagement, direction
+over 2600 people in less than six months!
+Engagement, direction and

-and setting boundaries are the big takeaways.
-Her frustration with
+setting boundaries are the big takeaways.
+Her frustration with the

 group are what inspired her passion to create her own Facebook

 community.
 Learn about Jordana’s go-first principle and it’s

 effectiveness in creating dialogue, openness and vulnerability in

 her group in this week’s episode of Fresh Tracks!

 1:28 – How Jordana’s desire to gather community started her journey as a Facebook group leader.